Key-value Parser

 A list of upstream source or transform

 IDs.
-Wildcards (*
+Wildcards (*) are supported.

 See configuration for more info.

-Type | Syntax | Default | Example |
+| Type | Syntax | Default | Example |

-array | literal | ["my-source-or-transform-id","prefix-*"] |
+| array | literal | ["my-source-or-transform-id","prefix-*"] |

 type(required)